steadywool/fedora-playbook/README.md

 $ ansible-playbook playbook.yml -t HOME
 ```

-> ⚠️  **If you execute this role as root, your configuration will be installed to the root user !**
+> ⚠️  **By default, dotfiles will only be installed for the first user in the "users" variable.**

 ## 🔧 Configuration